HappinessCharge PreCure! the Movie: The Ballerina of the Land of Dolls: Soundtrack

 The film's original soundtrack was released on October 11, 2014.
 Hiroshi Takaki recorded the soundtrack.
 In addition, the movie-sized theme song is included.
 A jacket-size sticker was bundled as a first-time limited-time offer.
 It topped at #254 at the Oricon Albums Chart on October 20, 2014.

-Home media
+Release

-The film's DVD/BD was released on March 18, 2015.
+The film was released in theaters in Japan on October 11, 2014.
+The Blu-ray and DVD was released on March 18, 2015.
 On March 30 the special-version DVD and regular-version DVD charted at 55 and 139 in the Oricon DVD Chart, while the BR charted at 28 in the Blu-ray Disc Chart.